-Last week I had the pleasure of moderating a “Mindful Digital Transformation” webinar on the Primitive Logic BrightTALK channel — if you happened to miss it, you can watch the replay here.
+Last week I had the pleasure of moderating a “Mindful Digital Transformation” webinar on the Primitive Logic BrightTALK channel — if you happened to miss it, you can watch the replay above.
+(Click here if you don't see the player.)

 I always like to hear from the audience during these webinars, so we included a few quick polls to gauge where our colleagues are in their own digital transformation experiences.
 What struck me about the results was how many attendees have made progress — sometimes substantial progress — towards their digital transformation goals, and that obstacles still remain even for those who have made a strong start.